geocolon/websocket-07-02-2018/README.md

-# websocket-07-02-2018
+# websocket-07-02-2018 is now m-socket
-Redirection to the new repo
+Sorry for the inconvenience, Please click <a href="https://m-socket-messenger.herokuapp.com/">M*Socket</a> to see the moved content of this repository.